Gradient regularity for nonlocal double phase equations: Introduction

 with $\alpha\in(0, 1]$ in $\mathbb{R}^d\times\mathbb{R}^d$.
 Furthermore, weak Harnack inequalities were established in \cite{FKZ26} for both cases $s>t$ and $s\le t$; additionally, the authors in \cite{Ok26} proved the Harnack estimate in the special situation $p=q$ (where only the differentiability orders differ).
 More results on the nonlocal problem \eqref{main} can be found in \cite{Gia, HP, Par, SM22} and references therein.

-In contrast to local double phase problems, the development of regularity theory for the nonlocal version remains far from complete; in particular, no results are yet available concerning gradient H\"older continuity or the Harnack inequality.
-For the local equation \eqref{local}, Colombo and Mingione, in their pioneering works \cite{CM15a, CM15b}, established the $C_{\rm loc}^{1, \alpha}$ regularity of weak solutions under the following sharp conditions:
+In contrast to local double phase problems, the development of regularity theory for the nonlocal version remains far from complete; in particular, no results are yet available concerning the gradient H\"older continuity or Harnack inequality.
+For the local equation \eqref{local}, Colombo and Mingione, in their pioneering works \cite{CM15a, CM15b}, deduced the $C_{\rm loc}^{1, \beta}$ regularity of weak solutions under the following sharp conditions:

-with $\alpha\in(0,1]$.
-Moreover, Fang, R\u{a}dulescu and Zhang \cite{FRZ24} proved the equivalence between weak and viscosity solutions to \eqref{local} , which implies that viscosity solutions are also $C^{1, \alpha}$ regular.
+with $\alpha\in(0, 1]$ and $\beta\in (0, 1)$.
+Moreover, Fang, R\u{a}dulescu and Zhang \cite{FRZ24} proved the equivalence between weak and viscosity solutions to \eqref{local}, which implies that viscosity solutions are also $C^{1, \alpha}$ regular.
 Remarkably, De Filippis and Mingione \cite{DeFM23} obtained a striking gradient H\"{o}lder regularity result for minimizers of nonuniformly elliptic functionals, even in cases where an Euler-Lagrange equation may not exist.
-Further developments and related results on Eq. \eqref{local} can be found in \cite{BM20, DeFM25, DeFM25_2, Mar89, HO22} and references therein.
+We refer the reader to \cite{BM20, DeFM25, DeFM25_2, Mar89, HO22} and references therein for further developments and related results on Eq. \eqref{local}.